martinthomson/internet-draft-template/draft-deeglaze-amd-sev-snp-corim-profile.md

 ### VMSA default values

 Unless otherwise stated, each field's default value is 0.
-The [AMD.SPM] is the definitive source of initial state for CPU registers.
+The [AMD.SPM] is the definitive source of initial state for CPU registers, so any default value in this specification that diverges is a flaw but still MUST be considered the default for a missing value.
 Figure {{figure-vmsa-defaults}} is a CBOR representation of the nonzero default values that correspond to initial CPU register values as of the cited revision's Table 14-1.